By using this site, you agree to the Privacy Policy and Terms of Use.

 3-4 Months

-At three to four months, your puppy is becoming more confident, active, and curious about the world.
-Their growth rate is at its peak, and they need plenty of fuel to support their increasing activity levels and ongoing physical development.
+At 3 to 4 months of age, your puppy starts to become more confident, active, and curious about the world.
+His growth rate peaks at this time, and he needs plenty of fuel to support his increasing activity levels and ongoing physical development.

 Feeding Schedule